-We are delivering a scheme which provides in-person advice on energy efficiency retrofit and tests approaches to engaging seldomheard and digitally excluded groups.
-We will launch a residential collective buying scheme to provide more affordable technology for residents interested in installing solar panels.
-Summer 2024 Alongside our local authority partners, we have gathered data and intelligence on the condition and energy efficiency of housing stock in West Yorkshire to inform targeting of retrofit interventions.
-We will provide a grant of £5 million to the West Yorkshire Housing Partnership to install solar power generation and battery storage technologies on up to 1,500 social homes.
-Commencing delivery Spring 2024 We are working to understand existing and future skills needs and supply chain challenges across our region to support our domestic retrofit and renewables activity.
-We will launch a communications campaign to educate West Yorkshire residents on the benefits of energy efficiency retrofit and signpost to support.
-Commenced Winter 2024 with Mayors Big Climate Chat We will support interventions that deal with skills gaps and develop a robust and resilient supply chain for domestic retrofit and renewable activity.
+We are delivering a scheme which provides in-person advice on energy efficiency retrofit and tests approaches to engaging seldom- heard and digitally excluded groups collective buying scheme to provide more affordable technology for residents interested in installing solar By September 2024 Alongside our local authority partners, we have gathered data and intelligence on the condition and energy efficiency of housing stock in West Yorkshire to inform targeting of retrofit interventions We are working to understand panels We will provide a grant of £5 million to the West Yorkshire Housing Partnership to install solar power generation and battery storage technologies on up to 1,500 social homes Commencing delivery April/May 2024 existing and future skills needs and supply chain challenges across our region to support our domestic retrofit and renewables activity We will launch a communications campaign to educate West Yorkshire residents on the benefits of energy efficiency retrofit and signpost to support.
+Commenced December 2023 with Mayor's Big Climate Chat We will support interventions that deal with skills gaps and develop a robust and resilient supply chain for domestic retrofit and renewable activity.
 TBC Reduce the proportion of households in fuel poverty We are delivering the Mayor's £3 million Cost of Living Emergency Fund which helps frontline services to support people to meet basic needs such as food, heating, mental health support and emergency advice We will continue to secure significant investment for the retrofitting of social housing through government funding streams like the Social Housing Decarbonisation Fund.
-Ongoing (current SHDF in delivery) We are delivering a Local Energy Advice Demonstrator scheme which provides in-person advice on We will work with West Yorkshire Housing Partnership to produce a coordinated investment plan for Ongoing energy efficiency retrofit, which targets seldom-heard and digitally excluded groups. stock.
-We will deliver a one-stop shop information and advice service to facilitate domestic retrofit and support residents to improve the thermal efficiency and comfort of their homes.
-2024/25 Reduce the incidence of health issues relating to housing quality across the West Yorkshire Housing Yorkshire Integrated Care Board and our partners to identify best practice and interventions to support improving health through 2025 By Winter
+Ongoing (current SHDF in delivery) We are delivering a Local Energy Advice Demonstrator scheme which provides in-person advice on We will work with West Yorkshire Housing Partnership to produce a co-ordinated investment plan for Ongoing energy efficiency retrofit, which targets seldom-heard and digitally excluded groups decarbonisation of social housing stock We will deliver a one-stop shop information and advice service to Doduos 45- We are appearing with same facilitate domestic retrofit and support residents to improve the thermal efficiency and comfort of their homes , Reduce the incidence of health issues relating to housing quality We are engaging with partners across the West Yorkshire Housing and Health Network and the Integrated Care Board to strengthen the links between housing, health and social care professionals Yorkshire Integrated Care Board and our partners to identify best practice and interventions to support improving health through By August 2025 We will deliver a one-stop shop information and advice service to facilitate domestic retrofit and support residents to improve the thermal efficiency and comfort of their homes By March 2025 (or sooner)

-Objective 4: Creating places that support the wellbeing of our residents
+Objective 4: Creating places that support the well-being of our residents